pytorch/pytorch/docs/source/distributed.rst

 Which backends to use?
 ^^^^^^^^^^^^^^^^^^^^^^

-During the past, we were often being asked from many users on "which backend should I use?".
+In the past, we were often being asked from many users on "which backend should I use?".

 - Rule of thumb